zuozhenggh/learning-library/security-library/oiri/initialize-environment/initialize-environment.md

     ![](images/oiri-vnc.png " ")

 3. Confirm successful login.
 Please note that it takes about 5 minutes after instance provisioning for all processes to fully start.
-    - On the Weblogic console, Click on *Servers* under *Environment* and verify that Admin servers are in the ‘RUNNING’ state.
+    - On the Weblogic console, Click on *Servers* under *Environment* and verify that the Admin server is in the ‘RUNNING’ state.
     ![](images/oiri-landing.png " ")

     If successful, the page above is displayed and as a result your environment is now ready.